Luffier/ladderr/README.md

 ## Limitations
 - Only works in Windows.
-- In Chromium-based browsers and when using HTTP, it will ask for permission when opening a new file/folder.
-For a more seamless experience, use HTTPS (if your server is local, look up self-signed certs with mkcert).
+- In Chromium-based browsers, and when using HTTP, it will ask for permission when opening a new file/folder.
+For a more seamless experience, use HTTPS.
+If your server is local, look up self-signed certs with mkcert, or use this [solution](https://www.youtube.com/watch?v=qlcVx-k-02E).

 ## Security concerns